System metrics with Prometheus#

 Prometheus uses a built-in expression browser for time series visualizations of system metrics.

-A graph will be populated with the selected metric, and a console readout will appear beneath it.
+The graph is populated by the selected metric, and a console readout appears below it.

-You can isolate a single resource by clicking it in the legend below the graph.
+To isolate a specific resource, select it from the legend below the graph.

-up time metric tells you if your instance is indeed running.
+up time metric tells you if your instance is running.

 This tells you how many regular files, sockets, pseudo terminals, etc. you currently have open.